chromaxyz/reflex/docs/CHECKLIST.md

 - Am I adding a new module or upgrading a module?
 - Which next module version am I going to use?
 - Should the module be able to be upgraded?
-- Should the module be able to be removed?
 - Is my storage compatible?

 In order to upgrade one or more modules call `upgradeModules()` on the `Installer`'s proxy.

-### Removing modules

-Whilst possible it is not encouraged to remove modules as there could be potential side-effects.

-Ask oneself:

-- Is it strictly necessary to remove this module?
-- Are there possible side effects?

-In order to remove one or more modules call `removeModules()` on the `Installer`s proxy.